jeremylt/time_complexity/README.md

     cargo bench

+The command `cargo bench` provides runtimes for all of the functions included in this crate.

+## Initial Analysis

+The function `is_prime_all` uses a prime checking algorithm with a time complexity of `O(n)`, so runtime should scale linearly with problem size.

+The function `is_prime_half` uses a prime checking algorithm that also has a time complexity of `O(n)`, so runtime should scale linearly with problem size.

+The function `is_prime_sqrt` use a prime checking algorithm with a time complexity of `O(n^1/2)`, so runtime should scale with the square root of problem size.

 ## Cumulative Effects

 An algorithm with higher time complexity can have a cumulative effect if called frequently enough.